P1Gaming/P1-OM-Info/src/Programming/ExamInstructions.md

 ### Step 1

-Clone the repository of this pages [ΗΕRΕ](https://github.com/P1Gaming/P1-OM-Info)
+Clone the GitHub repository of the documentation *[ΗΕRΕ](https://github.com/P1Gaming/P1-OM-Info)*
+- This is not the repo for the Compassion Prototype or the Full Game.

 ### Step 2